Where to Fish This Summer in the New York Metro Area

 These fishing spots are open—cast your line and have a great time with the family!

-Want the up-to-the-minute scoop on where the fish are biting and what types of fish you'll find where?
+Want the up-to-the-minute scoop on where the fish are biting and what types of fish you'll find where in New York?
 Check out the DEC's fishing hotline.

-, which is surrounded by Brookfield, New Milford, Sherman, New Fairfield, and the city of Danbury, houses a large variety of fish including walleye, rainbow trout, and brown bullhead for the taking.
+Drop a line in one of the largest manmade lakes in the United States (it’s 5,400 acres!).
+Candlewood Lake, which is surrounded by Brookfield, New Milford, Sherman, New Fairfield, and the city of Danbury, houses a large variety of fish, including small- and largemouth bass, crappie, perch, trout, carp, catfish, and rock bass.
 If you opt not to release the fish you've caught, be sure that you are not in violation of Connecticut's marine recreational fishing regulations.

 New York State Fishing Licenses

 There are two types of licenses for fishing in New York:

 Freshwater Anglers: Fishers ages 16 and older need a sporting license for freshwater fishing.
 Cost for NY residents are $5 for a 1-day fishing license; $12 for a 7-day fishing license; $25 for an annual fishing license ($5 if you’re 70 and older.
 Lifetime fishing licenses in New York, which are only available to residents, are $380 for children younger than 5; $525 for children ages 5-11; $765 for ages 12-69; and $65 for ages 70 and older.